ChrisDeFreitas/Electron-FolderView/readme.md

 ## Changes
+Jul 20/17
+- changed context menu/Delete to not use shell function due to limitations on drives with no RecycleBin
+- added context menu/Open With.
+Allows files to be opened with any app in file system.
+Apps selected are stored in tmp/execApps.json.

 Apr 27
 - added F5 accelerator to menu App/Reload
 - added a separator and Reload to top menu